vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 56. 1-16.
 Dharaṇīvrata-begin fast on K. śu.
 11; worship of image of

-Nārāyaṇa; place before the image four jars with some jewels inside and covered with copper Vessels containing gold and sesame, which (jars) are to be deemed as the four oceans; the golden image is to be established in their midst; jāgara that night; five brāhmaṇas were to be invited on the next morning, dinner and dakśiṇā to them; this yrata was performed by Prajāpati, by many famous kings and by the Earth itself and it is so called for that reason; HV I. 1041-44 (from Var.
+Nārāyaṇa; place before the image four jars with some jewels inside and covered with copper Vessels containing gold and sesame, which (jars) are to be deemed as the four oceans; the golden image is to be established in their midst; jāgara that night; five brāhmaṇas were to be invited on the next morning, dinner and dakśiṇā to them; this vrata was performed by Prajāpati, by many famous kings and by the Earth itself and it is so called for that reason; HV I. 1041-44 (from Var.
 50. 1-29), KR 426-430 ( calls it Yogiśvara

 dvādaśī).
 Dharāvrata-for the whole of Uttarāyaṇa subsist on milk; make